philipxjm/Steward/README.md

 Currently we are developing a survey we hope to send to the Brown Investment Group, as well as others possibly interested/involved in the stock market.
 The current draft of the survey can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfDgahogxEjuioWqXFXex2qrgF4Y9_TL1Xn3tD_T3l5VIli4Q/viewform?usp=sf_link).

 ## Project Specs and Mockup

+Safety: Our app will not have any financial transactions or irreversible actions.
+We will store the usernames and passwords for logins on the site in a database on the server.
+We will find an online package to use as a password hasher.

+Our portfolio manager will be a web app that supports at least Chrome that can be accessed from personal computers.
+Our stretch goals include support for Firefox, Safari, IE, Edge, and smartphone browsing.

+We will not require any files to be provided from the client.

 Main page:
 ![Main page](http://i.imgur.com/MIamWxk.png)